by Swami Krishnananda

 There are seven gatekeepers to the palace of the Absolute, and they will prevent your entry.
 These gatekeepers are actually taxation officers.
 There are seven kinds of tax you have to pay before you are allowed entry into that great magnificence.
 The moment you take a step in the direction of this great attainment, you will be stopped at the first gate and told to pay your dues.
 What are the dues?

 So tell the gatekeeper, “I have no misgivings about human relations, and people have no misgivings about me.”
-In the Bhagavadgita there is a brief statement: "You should not behave in such a way that people shrink away from you, nor should you shrink away from them.”
+In the Bhagavadgita there is a brief statement about it: “You should not behave in such a way that people shrink away from you, nor should you shrink away from them.”
 This is a harmonious relationship of the so-called external atmosphere—so-called, because it is really not external.
 As humanity is an organic integrality, to say that society is outside is also not a correct statement.
 In this concept of the social integration of values, you stand above society.
-You do not anymore remain as a social single unit, but are a representative of humanity as a whole.
-This is a psychological exercise which is not difficult to understand and not difficult to practice, because you are growing from less healthy conditions to a more healthy condition.
+You do not any more remain as a single social unit, but are a representative of humanity as a whole.
+This is a psychological exercise which is not difficult to understand, and not difficult to practice, because you are growing from less healthy conditions to a more healthy condition.
 If that taxation is paid, you are allowed inside.

-Nobody can own anything in this world, because things are external.
-Property is external.
+Nobody can own anything in this world because things are external.
+What is called property is external.
 It is not inside your body and, therefore, it cannot be held in the grip of your hand.
-Even if gold is held tightly in the grip of your hand, it has not become yours.
-It is still outside, and it can drop out of your hand.
+Even if gold is held tightly in the grip of your hand, it has not become yours because it is still outside and it can drop out of your hand.
 Anything outside is not your property; and as all property is outside, nothing belongs to you.

 Then the third gatekeeper stops you.
 These are the vital longings of your personality.
 Your pranas urge you in the direction of a kind of satisfaction.
 The vital longings are well known to people.
 What are the vital longings?
 They are the intense desire to live only in this body and not bother about any other body.
 You would not like to be transferred to someone else’s body; that would be horrible.
 If permission is granted for you to transfer yourself from your body to another person’s body, would you like it?
 You cling to your body only, and to none other.
 “I am only this, and nothing more.”
 This is one kind of vital attachment.